in-toto/specification/in-toto-spec.md

 For cases where trust delegation is meaningful, a functionary should be able to delegate full or limited trust to other functionaries to perform steps on their behalf.

+Finally, we recommend separating the mechanisms responsible for in-toto metadata generation from those executing the steps themselves.

 #### 1.5.4 System properties